Large Business Loans: Definition, How to Qualify, & More

 What Is a Large Business Loan?

-Typically, small business loans, loans backed by the Small Business Administration (SBA), and business lines of credit all max out at about $5 million.
-Financing for purchasing or expanding commercial real estate can offer up to $10 million.
+Typically, small business loans, Small Business Administration (SBA) loans, and business lines of credit all max out at around $5 million.
+Financing for purchasing or expanding commercial real estate can offer $10 million or more.

 Repayment terms for large business loans can extend many years.
 These types of loans are available from traditional banks, credit unions, and online lenders.